civilservicelgbt/civilservicelgbt.github.io/_team/vacancies.md

 These are specific gaps we've identified that we'd like more people to help with, but these aren't the only ways to get involved.

 If you spot something in [our business plan](/our-plan) you'd like to help with, email the vice-chair responsible directly.

 ---

-### Vice Chair – Career development

-As "Vice Chair – Career development" you'll develop and lead the delivery of a programme of learning and development activities for the Civil Service LGBT+ Network.
-You'll also join our senior leadership team, helping us to lead the Network as a whole.

-#### Responsibilities

-In this role you will:

-- deliver our mentoring programme in 2022 and 2023, building upon the existing programme
-- support the delivery of our Civil Service LGBT+ Network annual conference
-- develop a wider programme of learning and development activities and events targetted at LGBT+ civil servants
-- evaluate the impact of the mentoring programme and the wider programme of activities

-As a vice chair, your role will likely take up to 3 hours a week of your time.
-This could be made up of time for your corporate contribution in your usual role or from your own time outside of work.

-<a href="mailto:info@civilservice.lgbt" title="email the Network about the Vice Chair – Career development role" class="button">Email us about this role</a>

----